-Annual Review - using visuals to respond to what you enjoy (likes and dislikes - things that they are good at, enjoy and are important to them), goals and aspirations (might need choices and visuals)
+Annual Review - using visuals to respond to what you enjoy (likes and dislikes - things that they are good at, enjoy and are important to them) goals and aspirations (might need choices and visuals)

 Own IEP targets - contributing to own IEP targets (where appropriate) using visuals, questioning and choices.
 This maybe opportunities to choose which target they will be working on it, how they are they are going to work on the target, where they work on the target.

-Self Evaluation (informal in a context of a specific activity) - vocalising likes, dislikes, easy and hard, confidence to ask for help, being specific around what help is needed.
+Self Evaluation (informal in a context of a specific activity) - confidence to ask for help, being specific around what help is needed.

+Accepting and tolerating no is not always an option and understanding the reasons behind the decision making Responding to Blank Level Four questions to explain their choices.
 Annual Review - using visuals to respond to what you enjoy (likes and dislikes - things that they are good at, enjoy and are important to them), things that are working well for them, what do you need help with (with appropriate levels of support).